 My name is Gustavo Almada.
-I was born Buenos Aires, on 1964.
+I was born in Buenos Aires, in 1964.
 Since then, I´ve been growing in the same turmoil as my hometown, sometimes with a tango rhythm, sometimes with football, between long nights in bars or “pizzerias”, and “asados” with friends.
 An average Argentine.

 So when and how did you get into bike riding?

-I got my first bike late in life, when I turned 21.
-That’s why I been balancing on two wheels since then, in order to recover the lost time.
+I got my first bike late in life when I turned 21.
+That’s why I’ve been balancing on two wheels since then, in order to recover the lost time.

 So what made you choose the Granite 2.0?